 Anyone walking along the seafront at Deal on a windy day at low tide cannot fail to notice the foamy white line of waves crashing onto the Goodwins four miles away.

-The Sands are an acknowledged sea defence, absorbing the energy of the waves as they pound in from the North and the South.
+The Sands are an acknowledged sea defence, absorbing the waves’ energy as they pound in from the North and the South

 Millions of pounds are spent each year on ensuring that the four mile stretch of beach from North Deal to Kingsdown stays where it should.
 However, longshore drift, the harbour arms at Dover and Folkestone and (some say) the rifle range at Kingsdown all conspire to rob us of our vulnerable coastline.
 Climate change and rising sea levels pose a very real threat to the communities along the shore and if the Goodwins were to disappear under the waves for ever, the consequences of those huge waves hitting our coastline must not be underestimated.